Odin94/Progeny-vtm-v5-character-creator/README.md

 * Give people a way to give feedback

 * Ask for feedback in VtM spaces
-  * Fix layout for mobile
   * Add more recent predator types
   * It would be nice if the app recognized if I already had a merit from the predator type and mark it as such.
   * Randomized name, ambition, desire etc
-  * Change BANE_SEVERITY to "1 (bane severity)" (otherwise people assume its a variable that failed to populate)
   * Fix merits: The Retainer background is missing a button for 2 dots, Herd only has the option to take one dot, Adversary only has the option to take one, Obvious Predator is listed as a one dot flaw, it should be two.
   * Include loresheets!
   * Fix PDF template not showing overflowing text unless you click into it